 And contributing via our Givealittle funding page is the easiest option.

-Funds raised through this forum will be used to provide things it’s hard to get donated:
+Funds raised are used to provide things it’s hard to get donated:

 - ID needed for the women or children for applications

 - grocery vouchers for the FVIARS coordinator to distribute

 - grocery vouchers for women when they arrive, and at regular intervals for all women in residence in the two refuges

 - drivers licenses

 - school provisions for the childrens’ new school such as uniforms, stationary, and schoolbags

 - vouchers for the women to purchase new kitchenware, bedding and small appliances for their new home (they are given $100 kmart vouchers when they leave)

 All of these are needs that we find hard to meet.
 The women in most refuges pay board, and for their own food.
 If we take as many worries off their plate for them, they get the space and time to think, calmly, about what’s next.
 It’s as simple as that.

-At the moment, we are in dire need of towels and single bed sheets.
+At the moment, we are in dire need of towels.
 The women get to keep these when they leave, so this is really important.
 In the other refuges we are working with, there are many people.
 Please make sure these are freshly washed and in good condition.

 3. Birthday presents.

 There are around 86 kids through the two primary refuges every year – many of them don’t ever get gifts so we try hard to make sure they have birthday and xmas pressies.
 If you would like to buy a gift for a child/children, please do that and send to: